-Education is a treasured opportunity, but it comes at a cost that feels limitless.
-Student loan debt is one of the most contentious financial issues rocking the country today, and we understand how overwhelming it can be to meet hefty payments even years after being in school.
+Education is a treasured opportunity, but it often comes at a high price.
+Student loan debt is one of the most contentious financial issues in the United States today, and many Americans find themselves facing overwhelming student loan debt for decades after graduation.
 Luckily, there are several options for relieving your student debt, depending on your situation.

-If you have a low or unstable income and a high student loan debt, you may be eligible for an income-based repayment plan.
+If you have a low or unstable income and a high student loan balance, you may be eligible for an income-based repayment plan.
 Those with federal direct loans can pursue an Income Contingent Repayment Plan (ICR), which calculates the payment amount based on your income.
-Under this plan, your monthly payment will be the lesser of:
+Under this plan, your monthly payment will be the lesser of these options:

-After 25 years, the government will forgive any leftover balances.
+After 25 years, if all requirements are met, the government will forgive any leftover balances.

 Individuals with subsidized or unsubsidized Federal Stafford Loans, FEEL PLUS Loans, and FEEL Consolidation Loans may pursue an Income Sensitive Repayment Plan (ISR) that is calculated based on your annual income, family size, and total loans.
 For these loans, you can also pursue an Income-Based Repayment Plan (IBR), which requires payments of 10% of your discretionary income if you’re a new borrower or 15% if you’re not a new borrower.
 The government will forgive the remaining loan balance after 20 years.

-Similar alternatives are a Pay As You Earn Repayment Plan (PAYE) and Revised Pay As You Earn Repayment Plan (REPAYE), which issue monthly payments of 10% of your discretionary income and loan forgiveness after 20 years of payments (25 years for REPAYE).
-An experienced lawyer can help you decide which repayment plan is best for your student debt situation if repayment plans are your best option in the first place.
+Similar alternatives are a Pay As You Earn repayment plan (PAYE) and Revised Pay As You Earn repayment plan (REPAYE), which issue monthly payments of 10% of your discretionary income and loan forgiveness after 20 years of payments (25 years for REPAYE).
+Mr. Agai can help you decide which repayment plan is best for your student debt situation if repayment plans are your best option in the first place.

 In some situations, you may qualify for student loan forgiveness (cancellation).
 If your loans are forgiven, canceled, or discharged, you do not have to pay them off.
 Depending on your case, you may cancel part of the loan and not necessarily the entire loan.

-Instances in which you may be able to obtain a student loan cancellation are:
+You may be able to qualify for student loan cancellation if: